 - and a family history of lazy eye is all

 Lazy eyes, if left untreated, can result in permanent visual loss.

-An eye exam will be performed by your doctor to check for eye health, a wandering eye, a vision disparity between the eyes, or poor vision in both eyes.
-Eyedrops are commonly used to dilate the pupils of the eyes.
-The eyedrops induce blurry vision that can last several hours or even a day.
+Your doctor will perform an eye exam to check for eye health, a wandering eye, a vision disparity between the eyes, or poor vision in both eyes.
+Eye drops are commonly used to dilate the pupils of the eyes.
+The eye drops induce blurry vision that can last several hours or even a day.

 The method used to test vision is determined by your child’s age and developmental stage:

 - Children who are not yet verbal.
 Cataracts can be detected using a lit magnifying device.
-Other tests can be used to evaluate an infant’s or toddler’s ability to maintain a fixed focus and follow a moving object.
+Other tests can evaluate an infant’s or toddler’s ability to maintain a fixed focus and follow a moving object.

 - Children aged three and up.
 The child’s vision can be assessed using drawings or letters.
 To test the other, each eye is covered in turn.

 It’s critical to begin treatment for the lazy eye as early as possible in childhood, while the eye’s and brain’s intricate connections are still growing.
 Although half of the children between the ages of 7 and 17 respond to treatment, the best benefits occur when treatment begins before age 7.